ismetdagli/HaX-CoNN/README.md

 Run z3 to find the single dnn schedule:

-Z3 should by like this
+Z3 should be like this
 input: Run the command line with profiling data
 output: schedule to run for those DNNs